USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.1_bugfixes.md

 [David Wong](mailto:Wong.David-C@epa.gov), U.S. Environmental Protection Agency

 ### Description of model issue
-The current implementation of the Centralized Input/Output Module was encoded based on three assumptions: 1. non-metrology input data was expected to be at the same frequency as the output [tstep] (../Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md#timestep-configuration) (a runscript environment variable the user set).
+The current implementation of the Centralized Input/Output Module was encoded based on three assumptions: 1. non-metrology input data was expected to be at the same frequency as the output [tstep](../Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md#timestep-configuration) (a runscript environment variable the user set).
 2. all gridded emissions have the same number of layers.
 3. the CCTM run starts at the zeroth hour.

 ### Solution in CMAQv5.3.1
 Issue #1: A new algorithm was developed to keep track of the time step from each input file and to allow the model to write data out at the pre-defined frequency in the run script.
 The algorithm was also implemented to store the start date and start time of each file, incase the user had emissions input data that used representative days.
 A new environmental variable was also re-introduced to keep track of which emissions files were representative days and which are not. **Note: this algorithm only allows a maximum of 500 files to be opened.**